xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

     V

-That is, when there is marker present in the image in current buffer, the script above will center the closest hole in the middle of the image.
-If there is a marker present, it will center the hole closet to the marker point.
+That is, when there is marker present in the image in current buffer, the script above will center the closest hole to the 0,0 of the image.
+If there is a marker present, it will center the hole closest to the marker point.
 This can very useful to move around to holes, for example in quick screening purpose.

 As demonstrated, this approach provides an effective alternative to hole